 Q: What can I expect a college honors class to be like, compared to a high school honors or AP course?

 A: DEHP students have the option of taking regular college courses or Honors college courses.
-The Honors Program at Kennesaw State is built around small class-size environments of DEHP and undergraduate honors students who are similarly motivated and academically focused.
+The University Honors Program at Kennesaw State is built around small class-size environments of DEHP and University Honors students who are similarly motivated and academically focused.
 Honors classes are taught by Honors Faculty members who are selected for their outstanding teaching and expertise in their disciplines.
 Honors classes often emphasize in-depth classroom discussion following the Socratic method.
-Students tell us they find the pace of college honors courses more relaxed than AP courses, with fewer, but more heavily weighted assignments and tests spread throughout the semester, rather than in-class daily work and frequent quizzes.
+Students tell us they find the pace of college Honors courses more relaxed than AP courses, with fewer, but more heavily weighted assignments and tests spread throughout the semester, rather than in-class daily work and frequent quizzes.
 Increased expectations for quality work are balanced by pacing that allows more time to complete major assignments and prepare for tests.
 A typical college course grading formula might be based on three to four tests and two major papers, projects or presentations.
 Honors English courses require four papers.
 There are no "daily work" grades in college.

 Q: What kind of student is a good fit for DEHP?

 A: There are many different reasons why students choose DEHP.
 DEHP is a great option for: